What is Intuitive Eating?

 This is definitely a process that you will need to focus on, and some of it may even bring some thoughts forward that you didn’t realise you’d buried, but that’s kinda the point – if you keep eating to push feelings down you’ll never escape diet culture.
 Or you may find that you breeze through it because everyone is different.

 Whichever your journey you will come out the other end with a much better understanding of your eating habits, feeling freer and like you can handle food more calmly, Whatever path this takes you down you can be sure that the path is a gentle one and the programme is full of kindness and understanding.

 You’ll probably be surprised at how quickly you get on board with it and change your eating patterns.
 Intuitive Eating really can free you from diet culture.
 You’ll be loving your body and feel good about eating whatever the hell you like in no time 😉

 Ok, I’m in, what next?

 I wish you all the best.
-I can’t wait for you to find your food freedom.
+I look forward to seeing you in the coaching group, and can’t wait for you to find your food freedom.

 A little side note: Any links to resources may be affiliate links, and I may earn a teeny tiny bit of commission from them.
 These links are just suggestions and you are of course welcome to shop around and purchase elsewhere.